rcpao-smartm-com/cxl-raw-enabler/README.md

 currently running kernel version.
 [If you figure out how, please let me know, and I will modify this script!]

-The script enables the following:
+This script enables the following:
 CONFIG_CXL_MEM_RAW_COMMANDS=y
 CONFIG_CXL_REGION_INVALIDATION_TEST=y

-The script will build and install the new kernel RPMs.
+This script will build and install the new kernel RPMs.

 On reboot, select the new kernel in GRUB, "6.11.5-200.local.fc40.x86_64" for example.